Decstasy/ovh-nagios-service-expiry-check/README.md

 * Application secret
 * Consumer key (token)

-Since I implemented a guide to generate theese keys it's pretty simple.
-Just follow this steps...
+Since I implemented a guide to generate these keys it should be pretty simple.
+Just follow these steps...
 * Place the script in your "/usr/local/nagios/libexec/" or "/usr/lib64/nagios/plugins/" directory
 * Add execution bit to file (chmod +x check_ovh_service_expiry.sh)
 * Execute the script with -g parameter and follow instructions

 ### Configure Nagios - General notes
 You have to think about YOUR best solution to implement this monitoring.
 I'm now talking about my case which suits best for me.
 I have domains via OVH and servers via SoYouStart which means I have to use different keys.
-This means I cannot set default keys in the script or command definition - they must be dynamically controled by nagios.
+This means I cannot set default keys in the script or command definition - they must be dynamically controlled by nagios.
 As I don't want things to get messy, the best solution is to work with custom object variables.
 The following configuration is able to use different keys per CI.

 ### Configure nagios - Domains
-I suggest to configure a domain as a host and perform the expiry check as host check.
-In this example configuring a domain from ovh.
+I suggest to configure a domain as a host and perform the expiry check as a host check.
+In this example configuring a domain from OVH.
 Please, alter the following definitions for your needs...
-You can get the possible parameters and values by executing the script with -h parameter.
+You can get the possible parameters and values by executing the script with the "-h" parameter.

 First you will need a new command:
 ```